 Exercise & Training

 When it comes to training, this combination of three highly intelligent work pups (most especially the Poodle, which is numbered among the smartest dogs in the world) should make things effortless.
-This is often the case because both the Goldie and the Poodle aim to please.
+Golden Mountain Doodles are generally easy to train, as they’ve got the smarts and they’re eager to please.
+However, they may be a bit stubborn, so you’ll have to be patient and consistent with these Doods.

 We recommend positive reinforcement techniques with these dogs (as with every other kind of Doodle).
 With this method, you are encouraging positive behaviors rather than punishing negative ones.
 Punishment is not very effective for training and could even make the dog scared and consequently aggressive.
 Baxter and Bella detail positive reinforcement well and provide plenty of resources in their Online Puppy School.